jalevtz/spring-auth/README.md

-##
+# Example tu use authentication and authorization

-Example tu use authentication and authorization end-point to register a new user
+## end-point to register a new user by default the users are created with USER role
-/auth/sign-up
+### /auth/sign-up
 body:
 {
 "name":"User Fake",